blgorman/RefactoringTheStarWarsUniverseWithDesignPatterns/README.md

 After applying the strategy pattern, the code will have a number of improvements:

-- Elmination of class-specific attack and defense instances
+- Elimination of class-specific attack and defense instances
 - Can now add new behaviors as easily as adding new classes, and all characters can use them immediately
 - Modify existing behaviors in one place for the entire solution
 - Composition allows for characters to change their attack or defense strategy